-The steps to take to become a Certified Public Accountant (CPA) in Alaska, like those in every other state, are highly regulated.
-The exam is the same, or uniform, in every state, but the requirements before being eligible to sit for the exam vary.
+After deciding that accounting is truly for you, there are several steps to becoming a CPA in The Last Frontier.
+The Uniform CPA exam is a big step, but not the only one.
+Besides, the requirements to even become eligible to sit for the exam vary from state to state.
 Alaska CPA requirements can be broken down into three basic steps; education, exam, and experience.
-The American Institute of Certified Public Accountants (AICPA) is the body that creates, edits when necessary, and oversees the administration of the Uniform CPA Exam.
+The American Institute of Certified Public Accountants (AICPA) is the organization that is tasked with creating the Uniform CPA Exam.
 The National Association of State Boards of Accountancy (NASBA) is responsible for administering it in each state.
-The great thing about this kind of joint oversight is that the organization that makes the test is not caught up in the administration, and vice versa, leaving them to focus on the parts of making you a CPA they do best.
+Joint oversight in this way ensures that the CPA exam is up to date each testing year, and only testing applicants on relevant material.

 A LITTLE ABOUT ALASKA’S ECONOMY